ACA Group Global Privacy Policy

 • Affiliates: ACA may share Information among its affiliates.

-We do not share or sell personal information with unaffiliated third parties, other than for the reasons stated herein.
+We do not sell or share personal information with unaffiliated third parties, other than for the lawful reasons stated herein.

 Third-Party Sub-Processors

-As described above, we may provide certain third parties (“Sub-Processors”) with your personal information.
+As described above, we may provide certain third parties (“Sub-Processors”) with your personal information for the sole purpose of providing Services.
 Our Sub-Processors process personal information for us at our direction.
-We conduct reasonably appropriate due diligence on our Sub-Processors and include in our contracts with our Sub-Processors provisions requiring them to keep the personal information confidential, to process the personal information in accordance with our instructions, and to maintain reasonably appropriate information security systems.
+We conduct reasonably appropriate due diligence on our Sub-Processors and include in our contracts with our Sub-Processors provisions requiring them to keep the personal information confidential, to process the personal information in accordance with our written instructions, and to maintain reasonably appropriate information security systems, all in accordance with applicable privacy laws based on the individuals/data subjects/consumers.
 We may be liable for any unauthorized processing of personal information by our Sub-Processors.

 We may appoint new Sub-Processors to assist us with providing Services and/or conducting our business.
-By using our services and products, you consent to our use of Sub-Processors, a current list of which can be viewed at www.acaglobal.com/GDPRSub-processors.
-We will provide notice to you of the addition of new Sub-Processors by updating this list.
+By using our Services or products, you consent to our use of Sub-Processors, a current list of which can be viewed Here.
+Users may opt-in to update alerts for any change or addition to Sub-Processors at the top of the Sub-Processor list.

 Where We Transfer Personal Information

 ACA is primarily located in the United States and the United Kingdom.
 Your personal information could be stored in either or both jurisdictions.
-ACA also maintains an office in Malta, and your personal information could be shared with ACA employees in Malta if required to perform Services.
+ACA also maintains offices in The Republic of Malta and the Republic of India, and a limited amount of your personal information could be shared with ACA employees in The Republic of Malta or the Republic of India if required to perform Services.

-For transfers of personal information from the European Economic Area (EEA) to the United States (U.S.) or United Kingdom (UK), and for transfers from the UK to the U.S., we rely on the Standard Contractual Clauses (SCCs) issued by the European Commission, a copy of which can be viewed at [link].
-These SCCs are included as part of all service and product agreements where GDPR is applicable.
-If GDPR does not apply to your ACA service or product agreement, then the SCCs will not apply.
+For transfers of personal information from the European Economic Area (EEA) to the United States (U.S.) or United Kingdom (UK), and for transfers from the UK to the U.S., we rely on the Standard Contractual Clauses (SCCs), as adopted by the European Commission on 4 June 2021, and as it may be amended or updated from time to time, a copy of which can be viewed Here.
+This version includes a UK Addendum to comply with transfers from the United Kingdom.
+These SCCs are included as part of all service and product agreements where GDPR, or the UK GDPR, is applicable.
+If GDPR (or UK GDPR) does not apply to your ACA service or product agreement, then the SCCs will not apply.

 Period of Retention

-ACA retains personal information in compliance with our obligations under applicable law.
+ACA retains personal information in compliance with our obligations under applicable law and any applicable internal policies.
 We may destroy personal information without notice or liability.

 Confidentiality and Information Security